check out this video, what remedy do you think this is?

 Elaine!
-I didn’t realize a talent show had broken out!
-But, be that as it may, we knock on wood, 3 times, to make sure the luck stays that way.
+I didn’t realize a talent show was going to break out!
+But, be that as it may, we knock on wood, 3 times, to make sure the luck stays with us.

 Did you know that “Knock On Wood” originally came out on Stax in 1966 by Eddie Floyd?

-I had a premonition you were going to say that!
-Are there anymore updates from the ’60’s?
+No, I didn’t!
+Are there going to be anymore updates from the ’60’s?
+No?
 Good!
 So, why do people feel the need to control their luck?
 There is definitely intense anxiety behind their actions, as well as a perception of lack of control and possible danger.
 Hmmm.
 This is starting to sound like some kind of traumatic experience in the past that was never resolved, and a way to prevent anything similar from happening again.
 Perhaps it was so traumatic that the person must go through endless rituals of superstitious behavior for prevention, because what if it happened again?
 That would be terrible!
 Does any kind of remedy picture or core story spring to mind?